Catly: Allegations of artificial intelligence and blockchain technology use

-Following the game's announcement, assertions that the game or the trailer were created through the use of generative artificial intelligence (AI) technology started to circulate.
-The trailer's hyperrealistic style and similarities of details in promotional material to AI art artifacts, as well as the removal of images from the game's website, were cited for suspicions of its use.
+Following the game's announcement, assertions circulated that the game or the trailer were created through generative artificial intelligence (AI) technology.
+The rumours pointed at the trailer's hyperrealistic style, to the apparent presence of AI artifacts in the promotional material, and to the removal of images from the game's website.
 An aspect commented upon was the vagueness in the game's Steam description, which read "A Cat Open World, with Beautiful Cats.
 Hyperrealism, Actions, Cuddle, Speed, Islands, Fashion, Dreams, Snow, Robots, Plants -- all with and via Cats."
 The description was since changed.

-SuperAuthenti stated that they did not use generative AI technology for the trailer or game, and that they believed AI tools at the time could not produce a trailer "like that."
+SuperAuthenti stated that they did not use generative AI technology for the trailer or game, and that they believed AI tools at the time could not produce a trailer "like that".
 IGN and Game Developer were shown in-progress material for the game's trailer; both outlets appeared to confirm a lack of generative AI use for the trailer.
 Online personalities Pokimane, Ninja and Felicia Day promoted the game on Twitter; Pokimane retracted her tweet upon discovery of the allegations.

 Rumors alleging Catlys use of blockchain technologies surfaced upon investigations of previous activities by SuperAuthenti co-founder Kevin Yeung.
 Yeung had reportedly worked on two blockchain-based games under the studio TenthPlanet, as stated in a 2022 VentureBeat article, before co-founding SuperAuthenti.
 Another point that was emphasized was that Catlys Steam listing featured a testimonial quote from League of Legends and Arcane producer Thomas Vu, a Web3 investor.
 The SuperAuthenti team said they would not involve blockchain technologies or non-fungible tokens (NFTs) in the game.